threetee/scalr/bin/README.md

 ## Quick intro

-Once you've installed test it out by listing some resources:
+Once you've installed, you can test it out by listing some resources:

     $ ttmscalr farm:list
     You do not currently have a file for scalr aliases.